mendix/RestServices/README.md

 2. Publish data or microflows through REST API's
 3. (Real time) Synchronization of data between Mendix applications

+# Getting Started

+1. The *RestServices* module can be downloaded from within the Mendix Business Modeler in the Mendix Appstore into any model that is build with Mendix 4.4.4+ or Mendix 5.1.1+.
-*Note: the RestServices module depends on the [Community Commons](https://appstore.mendix.com/link/app/community%20commons) module, version 4.3.2 or higher*
+2. The RestServices module depends on the on the [Community Commons](https://appstore.mendix.com/link/app/community%20commons) module, version 4.3.2 or higher.
+Download this module as well if it is not already part of your project.
+3. *[Optional]* If you want to publish REST services or use the data synchronization features, add `IVK_OpenServiceOverview` to your main navigation if you want to use the administrative features of the RestServices module.
+Make sure to map your administrative project role to the `Administrator` role in the RestServices module as well.
+4. *[Optional]* If you want to publish REST services, add `StartPublishServices` to the startup sequence of your application.
+5. It is strongly recommended to **not** use the defaut HSQLDB engine if you want to publish RestServices while running locally.

 # Consuming REST services

-This module is able to invoke most, if not any, REST service which is based on JSON, form-data or multipart data (that is; files).
+This module is able to invoke most, if not any, REST service which is based on JSON, form-data, multipart or binary data.
 The operations in the 'Consume' folder of the module provide the necessary tools to invoke data.
 The work horse of all this operations is the java action `request`.
 Most other methods are wrappers around this operation.

 ## The `Request` java action
 Request performs an HTTP request and provides the means to both send data and receive data over HTTP.
 Its parameters are defined as follow.